Autoimmune Disease Hero Image

 Causes

-The causes of autoimmune diseases have not yet been fully identified, but it is known that various factors act in combination.
+The exact cause of autoimmune diseases has not yet been discovered, but it is known that various factors act in combination.

 Genetic Factors